labgem/PANORAMA/docs/developer/buildDoc.md

 pip install .[doc]
 ```

-This installs PANORAMA plus all the documentation tools: Sphinx, MyST-Parser, the ReadTheDocs theme, and more.
+This installs PANORAMA plus all the documentation tools: Sphinx, MyST-Parser, the PyData Sphinx theme, and more.

 ## Building and Previewing Documentation 🔨